ExtremeKrish/blog/_posts/2024-01-08-Manipulation-Mastery.md

 ---
-title: Manipulation
+title: Manipulation Mastery
 author: Krish Vishwakarma
 tags: manipulation
 categories: [Psychology]
 date: 2024-01-08 23:59:00 +0530
 ---
-Here are some examples of psychological manipulation techniques:
+## Dark Psychology
 #### Gaslighting
 This technique involves manipulating a person into doubting their own sanity.
 The manipulator will deny the reality of the victim's experiences and make them question their own memory and perception of events.
 For example, a manipulator may tell their partner that they never said or did something, even though the victim knows they did.